aaronpowell/aaronpowell.github.io/src/documents/posts/2013-09-16-linq-in-javascript-es6-clarification.md

---- cson
+---
   title: "LINQ in JavaScript, ES6 style clarification"
-date: '2013-09-16'
+  date: "2013-09-16"
-tags: ['javascript', 'linq', 'es6']
+  tags:
+    - "javascript"
+    - "linq"
+    - "es6"
-description: """A quick clarification on my previous post about LINQ in JavaScript using ES6 features.
+  description: "A quick clarification on my previous post about LINQ in JavaScript using ES6 features."
-"""
 ---

 I [recently blogged about implementing LINQ in JavaScript with ES6 iterators](/posts/2013-09-06-linq-in-javascript-es6.html).
 While I'd done a bunch of research, played around with FireFox (which seemed to have the most up-to-date implementation) and thought it was all well and good.